aimms/how-to/Articles/511/icons-and-symbols.rst

 Icon set
 ---------

-Most icons in the AIMMS interface are based the `IcoMoon ultimate pack <https://icomoon.io/#preview-ultimate>`_.
+Most icons in the AIMMS interface are based on the `IcoMoon ultimate pack <https://icomoon.io/preview-ultimate.html>`_.

 In total, 1600 icons are available in this set.
 For details, see the `Icomoon website <https://icomoon.io/>`_.